cmfcmf/PDFModule/README.md

 PDFModule
 ===========

-This is a helper module for PDF and Barcode generation using the [TCPDF class for generating PDF documents and barcodes](http://www.tcpdf.org/).
+This is a helper module for PDF, QRCode and Barcode generation using the [TCPDF class for generating PDF documents and barcodes](http://www.tcpdf.org/).

 ## Installation